 Each month we post relevant information to improve the livelihood of our residents by posting pertinent news and safety tips.
 We hope you find these tips and those in the coming months helpful.
 If you have any feedback, we urge you to leave your comments below.

+Preparing Your DeviceFirst there are several security measures one can take to ensure that the information within the phone is secure if the phone is stolen.
+With today’s technology, thieves are not stealing phones because they are valuable mechanical devices.
+They are stealing iPhones, Androids and other smart and savvy devices for the valuable information they hold - your information.
 The first measure is to ensure you have a lock on your device.
 All smart phones come equipped with lock and pin code access features.
 Use it.
 The first line of defense is to ensure that if the phone is taken, the invasion of your privacy stops there.
 Unless the thief is a legit computer hacker, he is not making it past the lock screen protection.
 This makes your device essentially useless.
 More experienced culprits have knowledge of or know computer guys who can attempt to access the phone beyond the lock screen.
 This is where anti-theft apps come into play.
 Anti-theft apps provide the following incentives: GPS location, sounding an alarm, locking the phone, wiping the data completely, and more.
-IOS, Andriod and Windows phones offer anti-theft apps; many for free and others for a small fee.
+IOS, Android and Windows phones offer anti-theft apps; many for free and others for a small fee.
 Overall, the protection of your private information is worth the minimal fee for these apps.
 Lastly, always ensure that you back your phone up to some form of system.
 This will ensure that you do not lose the information in the event it has to be wiped out of the cell phone to protect your interest.
 Lastly, invest in insurance.
-Having insurance makes the difference in paying for a whole new phone and paying a deductible to replace a phone
+Having insurance makes the difference in paying for a whole new phone and paying a deductible to replace a phone.

 - Download and register anti-theft apps.